IDIAMath/WP-MATH-MA/docs/multidimensional_functions/3D_curve_matching_elliptic.md

 ### Teacher perspective
 The teacher is able to give a list of possible values for parameters.
-In order to do this, they simply need to modify the entries in the lists specified e.g. change `phaser : rand([1/6, 1/4, 1/3, 1/2, 2/3, 3/4, 5/6 ,1]);` to `phaser : rand([1/6, 1/4, 1/3, 1/2]);`.
+In order to do this, they simply need to modify the entries in the lists specified e.g. change `alphar : rand([1/6, 1/4, 1/3, 1/2, 2/3, 3/4, 5/6 ,1]);` to `alphar : rand([1/6, 1/4, 1/3, 1/2]);`.

-Another example - in the case of the radius - is the following: change `radiusr:rand(6)/2` to `radiusr: rand(8)/2` in order to select numbers from 0 to 4 in steps of 1/2.
+Another example - in the case of the semiaxis - is the following: change `ar: 1+rand(6)/2` to `ar: 1+ rand(8)/2` in order to select numbers from 1 to 4.5 in steps of 1/2.

 For an explanation of the processing of the values read **Question variables** and **Question text**.